Sumter Gymnast Neal Smith’s state championship in floor exercise highlights Sumter Gymnastics Team’s success at state meet - Americus Times-Recorder

 ROSWELL, GA – On Saturday and Sunday, May 1-2, the Sumter Gymnastics Team (SGT) competed in the AAU State Gymnastics Meet in Roswell, GA.
 There were almost 900 gymnasts representing 50 teams at this meet throughout the weekend in various levels, which made for some tough competition.

-In the Xcel Silver Division, Neil Smith became state champion on the floor exercise with a score of 9.375 and also finished state runner up on vault with a score of 9.1 in her age group.
+In the Xcel Silver Division, Neal Smith became state champion on the floor exercise with a score of 9.375 and also finished state runner up on vault with a score of 9.1 in her age group.
 Smith finished fourth all around with a 36.525 combined score.
 Lilly Ricketts placed third on floor with a score of 9.175 and Maison Duke placed 5th on floor with a 9.125.

 In the Xcel Bronze Division, Hayley Dean placed fourth on beam with a 9.15 and in all around with a score of 36.675.
 Zoey Brassell placed sixth on bars with a 9.05, Ashley Zwierko placed eighth on floor with an 8.725 and Aubree Patterson was ninth on balance beam with a score of 8.675.